Race and video games: Native American representation

-With that being said, there are instances where Native representation in video games can be more on the positive side.
-For example, Disney produced a video game after the release of the Pocahontas movie for the Game Boy and Sega Genesis, where players control Pocahontas and her animal sidekick Meeko through an adventure across the forest.
-This game exactly mirrors the Disney film and is not inherently malicious in intent.
-Though in more recent years, some may argue that even the depiction of Pocahontas in the film perpetuates the noble-savage stereotype, an archetype that depicts a Native person as being morally good and less savage than their peers, along with the overly spiritual characteristics of her character and setting.
-However, it is still a huge step forward as far as positive Native depiction goes, especially for a Native woman.
+Another example, Disney produced a video game after the release of the Pocahontas movie for the Game Boy and Sega Genesis, where players control Pocahontas and her animal sidekick Meeko through an adventure across the forest.
+This game exactly mirrors the Disney film, in which the real history of actual native american woman Pocahontas, captured by the English, forced to convert to Christianity and marry plantation owner John Rolfe and taken to England to be displayed as an example of a "civilized savage", got softened and retold as a love story between a native princess and an english explorer named John Smith (explorer).
+The game follows on the same problematic tropes as the movie, depicting the natives as magical creatures, downplaying colonialism and romanticizing the captured and rape of native American women.

-Another positive example of Native representation in video games is the mini game series Molly of Denali, based on the children’s television show of the same name.
+A positive example of Native representation in video games is the mini game series Molly of Denali, based on the children’s television show of the same name.
 These games teach children about the Native Alaskan culture by having them follow the character of Molly throughout different daily tasks, traditional events, and culturally specific holidays.
 The Molly of Denali games not only teach children basic motor-skills, but also the importance of compassion and understanding.
 Games like Molly of Denali help counteract some of the negativity surrounding Native culture and provide a resource for people of any age to learn about a culture that may differ from their own.
 This in turn creates a more educated, safe, and culturally aware society for everyone.